abhi20012/habit_diary/README.md

 # Habit Tracker App
-## It is a web app made using React JS which allows the user to keep a track of the habits for a week.
+It is a web app made using  EJS and NodeJS which allows the user to keep a track of the habits for a week.
 User can add new habits and can delete previous habits.
-## User can keep the track of a habit by marking the days of the corresponding habit with done, not-done or leaving it blank.
+ User can keep the track of a habit by marking the days of the corresponding habit with done, not-done or leaving it blank.
 ## Hosted URL : https://habitdiary-676f4.web.app/

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with node.js and ejs (https://github.com/facebook/create-react-app).

 ## Available Scripts